4d/docs/docs/Concepts/dt_collection.md

 :::info

-Several 4D commands and functions return collections, for example [`Get Monitored Activity`](../commands-legacy/get-monitored-activity.md) or [`collection.copy`](../API/CollectionClass.md#copy).
+Several 4D commands and functions return collections, for example [`Monitored activity`](../commands-legacy/monitored-activity.md) or [`collection.copy`](../API/CollectionClass.md#copy).
 In this case, it is not necessary to instantiate explicitely the collection, the 4D language does it for you.

 :::